Applications

 Who's involved

-Issuer: Liberland e-Citizenship registry or equivalent jurisdiction authority.
+Issuer: A jurisdiction registry or equivalent authority.

 Prover: A citizen holding a digitally-signed citizenship credential.